75% of all startups fail. 90% of all products fail.

 These grim numbers thrown up in a Mashable study in 2014 reveal the harsh reality of the startup dream.
-There is no question that eCommerce is booming (the global B2C eCommerce sales market is predicted to grow to USD 2.356 trillion by 2018).
-Yet, the challenges for startup entrepreneurs who are aspiring for a share of the online shopper's and angel investors' wallets are expanding in tandem: identifying a niche in a competitive space, customer acquisition and retention, logistics and supply chain management, customer service, resource crunch, and of course, funding (to name a few).
+There is no question that eCommerce is booming (the global B2C eCommerce sales market is predicted to grow to USD 4.2 trillion by 2020).
+Yet, the challenges for startup entrepreneurs who are aspiring for a share of the online shopper’s and angel investor’s wallets are expanding in tandem: identifying a niche in a competitive space, customer acquisition and retention, logistics and supply chain management, customer service, resource crunch, and of course, funding (to name a few).

 One of the key growth hacks for a fledgling startup would be outsourcing tasks that are necessary for its success, but not mandatory to be performed in-house.
 These would be activities that involve a large volume of repetitive work, which are capable of being executed with efficiency by providing clear standard operating procedures (SOPs) to an external specialist.
 Outsourcing provides a host of benefits, which include resource cost savings, allocation of internal resources to mission-critical work such as co-coordinating logistics and branding, process efficiencies by leveraging the expertise of a specialist, and so on.

-The tasks that can be safely outsourced by an online startup are:
+Ecommerce Functions that can be Safely Outsourced by an Online Startup are:

 An eCommerce business may be driven by technology, but that does not take away the need for creating a human interface through in-demand customer service channels.
 For instance, eCommerce retailer Zappos is renowned for its customer service.
 The brand displays its toll-free number prominently on its website, encourages shoppers to call in anytime, and is responsive on social media as well, often giving out USD 50 coupons as a means of placating irate customers.